shiqidai1002/CSYE7374-Gender-based-Vocal-Recognition/README.md

 ### Spectrogram
 #### What is Spectrograms?
-A spectrogram is a visual representation of the spectrum of frequencies of sound or other signal as they vary with time.
+A spectrogram is a visual representation of the spectrum of frequencies of sound or other signals as they vary with time.
 #### Why use spectrograms?
 Spectrograms of sounds turn out to be quite useful for training 2d convolutional networks.
 The feature extractor provided by Google Research also need to convert input data from audio waveform to mel spectrogram features.